-Bomgar’s authentication model is different.
-We integrate with your existing directory services (LDAPS, Kerberos, Smart Card, RADIUS) so that if you change a support rep’s account in Active Directory, it is automatically reflected in Bomgar.
-You’ve worked hard to make your general authentication structure secure.
-Bomgar lets you leverage it.
+With Bomgar, you can leverage your existing directories LDAPS, Kerberos, Smart Card, RADIUS) so that if you change a support rep’s account in Active Directory, it is automatically reflected in Bomgar.